DayTimeChunks/google-scholarship/README.md

 ## 09-react-myreads

-**React basics** Task: Convert a static web page into an Application controlled by React JS.
+**React.js basics** Task: Convert a static web page into an Application controlled by React JS.

+## 10-react-mytapastour

+**React.js** Task: build a progressive web app from scratch with React JS.